Fordenstraz/Corey-Bickford-Capstone/README.md

 ### Now you are ready to go take a peak at FRIZL:

 #### The App
-To run the app navigate to `CD /frizl-frontend`, then enter `npm start`.
+To run the app navigate to `cd /frizl-frontend`, then enter `npm start`.
 The app will now be hosted locally, on port '5173'.
 Open a web browser and go to [The locally hosted app](http://localhost:5173/ "FRIZL, hosted on port 5173").
 The login page does not require any credentials at the moment.
 Hitting the "Login" button will take you through to the dashboard.

 #### The Server
-To run the server navigate to `CD /frizl-server`, then enter `npm start`.
+To run the server navigate to `cd /frizl-server`, then enter `npm start`.
 A confirmation message will pop up in the terminal to alert you of a success, and tell you what port the server is running on.
 You will now be able to test out any of the API calls!
 [You can use Postman for API testing](https://www.postman.com/downloads/ "Download Postman")
 (admittedly, there isn't much to explore here yet.)